Asbestos - Contamination of land

 The Guidance Note on Recommended Procedures for Laboratory Analysis of Asbestos in Soil – May 2011(PDF 357KB) provides more detail on the recommended analytical procedures outlined in Section 4.1.8 of the Guidelines.

 The Asbestos Guidelines Summary Sheet - May 2009 (PDF 190KB) (Updated May 2012) is an important tool to assist the interpretation and implementation of the Guidelines as it:

 - lists and references key recommended practices in the Guidelines

-- is updated on annual basis to reflect relevant recent operational experiences.
+- is updated on a regular basis to reflect relevant recent operational experiences.